geoffleyland/luatrace/README.md

 If you wish to use the profiler directly rather than on a trace file you can use `lua -luatrace.profile <your lua file>` or `local luatrace = require("luatrace.profile")`.

+You can pass settings to `luatrace.tron`.
+Probably the only interesting one is the name of the file to write the trace to, for example, you might have Lua code that calls `luatrace.tron{trace_file_name="mytrace.txt"}`.
+Later, you can run the profiler on this trace with the command-line `luatrace.profile mytrace.txt`.

 luatrace runs under "plain" Lua and LuaJIT with the -joff option (LuaJIT doesn't call hooks in compiled code, and luatrace loses track of where it's up to)